Reflections for the 23rd Week in Ordinary Time 2011**

 Saturday of the Twenty-Third Week in Ordinary Time

 Today’s Gospel winds up the Sermon on the Plain in the Gospel of Luke.
 Both the parable of the tree and its fruit and the story of the two houses, one built on sand and the other on solid rock, urge us to follow Jesus with care, determination and with full desire or willingness.
-AA sums this same thing up with HOW: Honesty, Openness and Willingness.
+Alcoholics Anonymous sums this same thing up with HOW: Honesty, Openness and Willingness.
 If we proceed thusly in our daily lives, we will be good disciples of the Lord and keep our noses to the proverbial grindstones.
 This is really what it means to build our house on rock on a solid foundation so that even the small whims of life are unable to wash it away.

 We don’t have to remember too much to make Jesus Numero Uno in our lives, and it is worth it when we do.